8 Benefits Of Walking Barefoot + Tips On How To Start Grounding

 A person walking barefoot outside.

-#5: Wash Your Feet
+#4: Wash Your Feet

-This is probably a given, but when you are done with your shoeless walk, make sure to carefully clean off your feet and remove any debris, detritus, and soil from the soles of your feet.
+This is probably a given, but when you are done with your shoeless walk, make sure to carefully clean off your feet and remove any debris, detritus, or soil from the soles of your feet.

-#6: Do Walking Meditation
+#5: Do Walking Meditation

-You can amplify some of the mental health benefits of grounding by engaging in some mindfulness meditation as you stroll.
-Walking meditation can clear your mind, engage the parasympathetic nervous system and quiet the stress response, and can connect you to your body and breath.
+Walking meditation can clear your mind, engage the parasympathetic nervous system and quiet the stress response, and can connect you to your body and breath, increasing body awareness.

-#7: Go Grounding After Flying
+#6: Go Grounding After Flying

 Although there are benefits of walking barefoot on grass any time you do it, the practice of earthing is said to be highly beneficial after flying, particularly if you have jet lag.